 We are making every effort to overcome these limitations by improving their accessibility and failing that, provide accessible alternatives.
 If you require alternative versions to our downloadable documents (such as plain text), or if you experience any accessibility problems with our site, please contact us.

 DAC does not assume responsibility for third party applications.

-Accessibility GuidelinesThis site has been developed to conform to level AA of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.0 (WCAG 2.0).
+Accessibility GuidelinesThis site has been developed to conform to level AA of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.0 (WCAG 2.0) and 2.1.
 These guidelines are the internationally recognised benchmark for building accessible web sites.
 The Web Content Accessibility Guidelines explain how to make websites more accessible for people with disabilities.
-Conformance with these guidelines also makes websites more user-friendly everyone.
+Conformance with these guidelines also makes websites more user-friendly for everyone.

 Assistive TechnologiesThe following assistive technologies are compatible with the site except for areas that have accessibility limitations outside of our control.

 JAWS version 12.0, 13 and 14 Screen Reader